-*The Road to Now: As a young person trying to figure out what I believed in, and who was also a fan of journalism decades before actually becoming one, Larry Elder was someone who I looked to as a balancing voice two years ago.
+*The Road to Now: As a young person trying to figure out what I believed in, and who was also a fan of journalism decades before actually becoming one, Larry Elder was someone who I looked to as a balancing voice twenty years ago.
 Don’t get me wrong, I’ve never imagined myself as being conservative or Republican.

 Before the proliferation and popularity of the 24-hour cable news network, most of American got their news from Tom Brokaw, Dan Rather or Peter Jennings.

 While occasionally spying the familiar diminutive afro and bushy mustache of Max Robinson out the corner of my eye as I was being hurried to bed by mother, it was still a rarity to see anyone who looked like me running down the top news stories of the day in the late 80s.

 Hell, there were even a dearth of Black newspaper columnists at the big-time publications as well.
 But, if you were lucky, you may have had access to a big city publication that featured at least one or two Black columnists way back when.

 It was during these times, from the late 80s until 2000, I would read anything I could find that was written by a Black journalist, and I’d watch any late-night news shows that frequently featured a Black face-even if it was in a minor or backup role.